-Leaving Phuket on the 23rd on our motorcycle, it was an easy 2-day, 850-km run to Bangkok; here we applied for a Vietnam Visa which takes 4 days to process.
+Leaving Sea Turtle Phuket on the July 23rd, it was an easy 2-day, 850-km run to Bangkok on our motorcycle; here we applied for a Vietnam Visa which takes 4 days to process.
 Not wanting to hang out in busy Bangkok for that long as we had been there several times in the past, we made tracks to the touristy beach City of Pattaya to visit a friend from my hometown and do some sightseeing.

 Jeff runs Pattaya Bungy Jump where we each, 1 at a time, took his exhilarating "slingshot" ride.
 We were strapped into a harness that is attached to long bungy cords that are attached to 2 tall poles.
 We were pulled back many yards till the bungies were stretched achingly taut and then released.
 We have never experienced any G-Forces as strong and instant as this thrilling ride as we were shot out like rag dolls then back and forth till we caught our breath.

 Watch this video to see my experience.

 It was suggested that we visit the Nongnooch Tropical Gardens.
 The Gardens cover a huge area consisting of several different themed sections such as orchids, bonsai, cactus, French, Italian, bird aviary, mini-zoo, etc.